akarhtutkaung/akarhtutkaung/README.md

 ## A little bit about myself

-Hello everyone👋, I’m Akar (Ace) Kaung
+Hello everyone👋, I’m Akar (Ace) Kaung and I am from Myanmar.

-I’m currently pursuing my Master's degree in Computer Science at University of Minnesota - twin cities
+I’m currently pursuing my Master's degree in Computer Science at University of Minnesota - twin cities.

 💪 Specialities: Graphic Design and Virtual Reality